 Primary literature is an article published in a peer-reviewed journal AND on original research performed by the author(s).

 The Find Articles section of this course guide provides strategies for finding primary literature.

 These are generally publications that rely on primary literature and that review, synthesize, and summarize information on a topic.
 Review and synthesis papers are often published in scientific journals and are peer reviewed.

 Monographs present primary research and are peer reviewed.
 They are often published when the information that the researcher or biologist would like to publish exceeds what would normally be published in a paper.
 Wilson and McArthur published their theory of island biogeography as a monograph.
 One of the first publications on the movements and migrations of manatees in Florida was published as a monograph.
 When it comes to organismal biology, monographs would be a great source of information.
 Usually, you will see monographs as scholarly books on either one topic or a group of related topics.

-The Find Articles section of the course guide provides strategies for finding secondary literature and monographs.
+The Find Secondary Sources section of the course guide provides strategies for finding secondary literature and monographs.

 Grey literature are publications produced outside of the peer-review process.
 There are many, many sites that have legitimate and well researched information on species.
 Government reports and publications are a very common source of information on organisms.
 Non-profit conservation organizations will often publish information in the form of reports.
 A general rule of thumb: if it has an author and the author is a professional biologist or scientist, it is likely a good source of information.
 But, you have some judgement calls to make here in terms of acceptability of the information.